Generic name: diphenidol [ dye-FEN-i-dol ]

 Do not keep outdated medicine or medicine no longer needed.

-diphenidol will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
+This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates; medicine for seizures; muscle relaxants; or anesthetics, including some dental anesthetics.
-Check with your doctor before taking any of the above while you are using diphenidol.
+Check with your doctor before taking any of the above while you are using this medicine.

-diphenidol may cause some people to have blurred vision or to become dizzy, drowsy, or less alert than they are normally.
-Make sure you know how you react to diphenidol before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert or able to see well.
+This medicine may cause some people to have blurred vision or to become dizzy, drowsy, or less alert than they are normally.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert or able to see well.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.